jquentino/cohort-profitability-case/report/README.md

 - **Multiple scales**: Balancing loan-level and cohort-level information
 - **Uncertainty estimation**: Computational complexity of bootstrap methods

+### 3. Implementation Constraints
+- **Loan-level modeling approach**: Due to time constraints, the comprehensive loan-level feature analysis was not implemented.
+While 27 loan-level features were engineered and documented, the alternative modeling strategy of predicting individual loan outcomes and aggregating to cohort-level ROI remained unexplored.
+This approach could potentially have provided better insights into individual loan behavior patterns and their contribution to overall cohort profitability.

 ## Lessons Learned

 ### 1. Modeling Insights